 Overview Expertise Related Insights, Events & Cases

-William’s energy and natural resources experience during pupillage and in practice includes:
+William’s energy and natural resources experience includes:

 William has experience in a number of international arbitrations and adjudications during pupillage and in practice including: